Sue-Holding/Event_Booker/README.md

 - Frontend – built with React, connected to the backend for browsing, booking, and managing events.

+- Admin features – approve/reject events, manage users, and view event statistics.

+- Organiser workflow – create and edit events, including handling admin feedback (“needs update”) before events are approved.

-This project is still a work in progress – I’ll be updating the repo as I go.
+This project is a work in progress – I’ll be updating the repo as I go.

-🚀 Come back soon to see how I’ve been getting on and for the deployed version!
+🚀 Check out the deployed version here: Eventure Live

 Thanks for dropping by! 🙌